Vorticode/solarite/docs/index.md

 1. Solarite's `r()` function gets the array of raw strings created by tasks.map() using a template literal function.
 2. It then creates a hash of the values of each item in the array.
-3. Then it compares those hashes with the hashes from the last time rendering happened, and only update elements associated with the changed hashes.
+3. Then it compares those hashes with the hashes from the last time rendering happened, and only update elements and attributes given values that have changed.